NCEAS/metadig-py/README.md

 #### The Python Check

-TODO: Review with Jeanette to see how we want to say.
+TODO: Discuss how a python check is created, and link to `metadig-checks` for more info.

 #### Example of the Entire Process via the `MetaDIG-py` command line client